 Buyers aren’t crazy about owners whose sole exit plan motivation is to find a quick path to their retirement villas—particularly if the seller does not have a locked in senior management team in place that will help retain clients and generate new.
 They typically prefer sellers who view an acquisition as an opportunity to supercharge their careers by folding their businesses into the buyer’s agency, becoming part of its senior management team, and leveraging their collective talents and resources to explore and conquer new horizons together.

 Selling to your management team or group of employees

-Who knows your business, clients and work processes better than your own management team and employees—who, after all, have invested their own share of “sweat equity” over years or even decades to help you build your business?
+Who knows your business, clients and work processes better than your own management team and employees—who, after all, have invested their own share of “sweat equity” over years or even decades to help you build your business before your exit plan?